KnarrStudio/ITPS.OMCS.IPv4ToolSet/README.md

 #### Test-TheInternet
 Tests the path to the interenet from the local host outwards.
 The idea behind this was to help the normal user "ping" the gateway.

 	Checking for an Authentication Server
 	Authentication Server  : Not Available
 	Finding the Web facing IP Address
 	External IP            : 70.171.18.19
 	Testing Loopback connection:
 	127.0.0.1              : Passed
 	Testing IPAddress:
 	192.168.0.98           : Passed
 	Testing DefaultIPGateway:
 	192.168.0.1            : Passed
 	Testing DNSServerSearchOrder:
 	9.9.9.9                : Passed
 	8.8.8.8                : Passed
 	Testing DHCPServer:
 	192.168.0.1            : Passed
 	Testing ExternalIp:
 	70.171.18.19          : Passed

-# Road Map
+## Road Map
-Although not entirely clear, I have a vision for a IPv4 centric toolbox and it may be complete, now.
-But, I still see that there is some room for improvement, such as cleaning up the code and minimizing possible errors.
+Although not entirely clear, we have a vision for a IPv4 centric toolbox and it may be complete, now.
+But, we know that there is some room for improvement.
+Simple items like, cleaning up the code and minimizing possible errors.